 Please refer to the NCAA travel policies for all information regarding transportation and per diem expenses.
-Travel policies can be found online here.
+NCAA Travel policies are updated annually and can be found online here.
 Please reference Appendix A of the travel policies for reimbursable travel party numbers.
+The travel policies supersede all other documents.